CNRM

 Our aim is to work with and help small-time rescuers and feeders who are keen to help the animals on their streets or in their neighbourhood.

-We strongly encourage you to start off a similar programme in your neighbourhood.
-Start small.
+We strongly encourage you to start off this programme in your neighbourhood.
+Start small and keep it small.
 For each animal that is neutered, HUNDREDS of unwanted births and untold suffering can be prevented.

-Street animals are being killed because people complain about them.
+They are being captured, removed and even destroyed because people complain about them.
 Stop the complaints, and the killing will stop.
-We will do our part by controlling the population of the strays through CNRM.
+One way is to control the population and stabilising colonies through CNRM.

 Our Hope